hazelweakly/hazelweakly.me/src/_talks/scale-22x-2025--redefining-observability-observability-3-0/slides.md

 zoom: 0.7
 ---

 # You’re paying what?
-10-20% of your _entire_ infrastructure budget for something that 5% of the organization is going to use, 10% of that 5% are going to be actually deeply competent in, and 10% of that 10% are going to be an expert in.<br/>That’s the worst possible way to spend 20% of your budget.
+10-20% of your _entire_ infrastructure budget for something that 5% of the organisation is going to use, 10% of that 5% are going to be actually deeply competent in, and 10% of that 10% are going to be an expert in.<br/>That’s the worst possible way to spend 20% of your budget.

 -- Hazel _"yes-i-actually-quote-myself_" Weakly